okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/ie-intro/index.md

 * Okta sign-on policies

-  Okta sign-on policies are globally applied to all applications in the tenant, and specify actions to take, such as allowing access, prompting for a challenge, setting the time before prompting for another challenge, and expiring a session.
-For more information, see [Okta sign-on policies](https://help.okta.com/en/oie/Content/Topics/identity-engine/policies/about-okta-sign-on-policies.htm).
+  Okta Sign-On Policies are globally applied to all applications in the tenant, and specify actions to take, such as allowing access, prompting for a challenge, setting the time before prompting for another challenge, and expiring a session.
+See [Okta Sign-On Policies](https://help.okta.com/en/oie/Content/Topics/identity-engine/policies/about-okta-sign-on-policies.htm).

 * App sign-on policies